-When a family moves to a new residence or has a change in home or work phone number, please notify the school at once.
+Note: When a family moves to a new residence or has a change in home/work phone number(s), please notify the school immediately and provide updated verification of residency documents to CMS.

-E. Emergency Drills & School Closings/Delays
+Emergency Drills, School Closings, Delays

-Fire Drill
+Fire Drill Procedures

 Fire drills will be held intermittently throughout the school year on an unannounced basis.
 Students should be aware of procedures for evacuating the building from every room or area in which they are in during the day.
-Procedures for evacuation are posted in each classroom.
+Procedures for evacuation is posted in each classroom.